 The Pint of Science festival aims to deliver interesting, fun, relevant talks on the latest scientific research in an accessible format to the public – all in the pub!
 We want to provide a platform which allows people to discuss research with the people who carry it out.
 It is run by volunteers and was established by a community of postgraduate and postdoctoral researchers in 2012.
 The main festival takes place annually over three days in the month of May simultaneously in pubs across the world.
 Pint of Science is a non-profit organisation.

 In 2012 Dr Michael Motskin and Dr Praveen Paul, two research scientists at Imperial College London, started and organised an event called ‘Meet the Researchers’ which brought people affected by Parkinson’s, Alzheimer’s, motor neurone disease and multiple sclerosis into their labs to show them the kind of research they do.
 It was inspirational for both visitors and researchers.

 They thought if people want to come into labs to meet scientists, why not bring the scientists out to the people?
 And so Pint of Science was born.

 In May 2013 they held the first Pint of Science festival which featured some of the biggest names in their fields to explain their ground-breaking work to lovers of science and beer.
 It was a phenomenal success of course!

-Our next Pint of Science festival will take place from 9 - 11 MAY 2022.
+Our next Pint of Science festival will take place from 22-24 May 2023 in Kisumu and Nairobi.
 The exact locations are to be confirmed.

 Our events will fall into the following topics: Beautiful Mind, Atoms to Galaxies, Our Body, Planet Earth, Tech Me Out, Our Society and Special Events.